 - Strap down the mower to the trailer so it won’t move

-- Raise your trailer ramps and gates and make sure they are in locked position.
+- Raise your trailer ramps and gates and make sure they are in a locked position.

 Using a trailer will be the easiest way to transport the mower.
 You don’t even have to have a truck as long as your vehicle has a tow hitch to pull a small light utility trailer.